Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: The Confined SW and SS Fluids

 In general, if two particles $\alpha$ and $\alpha'$ are in close contact (i.e., $r_{\alpha\alpha'}=1$) with a transverse separation $|y_\alpha-y_{\alpha'}|$ between their centers, their longitudinal separation is $|x_{\alpha}-x_{\alpha'}|=a(y_{\alpha}-y_{\alpha'})$, where \beq a(\Delta y)\equiv\sqrt{1-\Delta y^2}. \eeq Similarly, if the coronas of two particles are in contact (i.e., $r_{\alpha\alpha'}=r_0$), then $|x_{\alpha}-x_{\alpha'}|=b(y_{\alpha}-y_{\alpha'})$, where \beq b(\Delta y)\equiv\sqrt{r_0^2-\Delta y^2}. \eeq

-Due to the high anisotropy between the transverse and longitudinal directions of this system, it is often useful to focus on its longitudinal properties, such as the number of particles per unit length, $\lambda \equiv N/L$, the longitudinal pressure $P_{\|}$ and the reduced pressure $p=w P_{\|}$.
-Note that there exists a close-packing density $\lambda_{\text{cp}} = 1/a(\epsilon)$ at which pressure diverges.
+Due to the high anisotropy between the transverse and longitudinal directions of this system, it is often useful to focus on its longitudinal properties, such as the number of particles per unit length, $\lambda \equiv N/L$ \footnote{The linear density $\lambda$ should be distinguished from the number of particles per unit area (areal density) $\rho\equiv N/L\epsilon=\lambda/\epsilon$.}, the longitudinal pressure $P_{\|}$ and the reduced pressure $p=\epsilon P_{\|}$.
+Note that there exists a close-packing density, $\lambda_{\text{cp}} = 1/a(\epsilon)$, at which pressure diverges.